21st Ohio Infantry Regiment: Tullahoma and Chickamauga campaigns

 Following the Battle of Stones River, the 21st remained in camp until June 1863.
 In the Army of the Cumberland's camp, Rosecrans wrote to the Union General-in-Chief Major General Henry Wager Halleck and Secretary Edwin Stanton that he felt that he needed to outfit all of his cavalry with repeating weapons.
 In a dispatch from 2 February, he explained his reasons to Secretary Stanton:

 I telegraphed the General-in-Chief that 2,000 carbines or revolving rifles were required to arm our cavalry.

 He replied as though he thought it a complaint.

 One rebel cavalryman takes on an average three of our infantry to watch our communications, while our progress is made slow and cautious, and we command the forage of the country only be sending large train guards.

 It is of prime necessity, in every point of view, to master their cavalry.
 I propose to do this, first, by so arming our cavalry as to give it its maximum strength.
 Second, by having animals and saddles temporarily to mount infantry brigades for marches and enterprises.

-This eagerness to embrace new repeating technology manifested itself in many units in the army receiving repeating firearms.
-While Wilder's famed Lightning Brigade received Spencers and other units got Henry rifles, the 21st Ohio opted for the five-shot Colt Revolving Rifles.
+This initiative to adopt new repeating technology resulted in many units in the army receiving repeating firearms.
+While Colonel Wilder's famed Lightning Brigade received Spencer repeating rifles and other units got Henry rifles, the 21st Ohio opted for the five-shot Colt Revolving Rifles.
 While there were not enough for all companies, six of the eight received the Colts.

 The regiment first found how well their new weapons would perform when it embarked on the Tullahoma Campaign.
 Marching and skirmishing through Tennessee and northern Georgia during the campaign, the regiment crossed over Lookout Mountain in late August and arrived in the vicinity of Chickamauga Creek on September 19.
 Fully engaged in the Battle of Chickamauga, the regiment, under the command of Lt.
 Colonel Dwella M. Stoughton, deployed into line of battle and opened a brisk fire upon the enemy, which continued until night.
 The next morning, September 20, the regiment, then occupying a reserve position, witnessed the Confederate breakthrough.
 Lt.
 Colonel Stoughton immediately moved to the right and occupied the crest of a ridge, known as Snodgrass Hill, in an attempt to stem the Confederate onslaught.